 Understand that the goal of the questions is just to give you an idea of what possibly could be asked.
 I got a review on Amazon for this book saying you don’t need to buy it.
 You’ll be better off practicing, doing mock interviews.
 Plus, they went on saying they give you a false sense of hope that all you need is the book.

 Funny thing, the book basically tells you to practice and practice.
 The goal of that practice is not to be prepared for every question possible.
 The goal of practicing is to understand how you respond, how you’re going to handle being that stressful environment.
 Number two: it is to help you think on your feet and be comfortable thinking on your feet.
 You practice so you can be confident in knowing that the answer is in your head.

 The difference between being prepared and not being prepared is being comfortable enough to let that information come out of your head versus being so practiced on what you think is every question that can be asked.
 Then it comes off rehearsed.
 And if a questions is asked a different way, you stumble.
 If the interviewer stops you, you lose your train of thought at one point.
 Then you start freaking out because you don’t know where to start off again.
 You need to trust yourself in these interviews.

 [03:49] Different Ways to Practice

 This is like an analogy of going out on a first date with somebody.
-You're sitting across your date and the first thing out of your mouth is this rehearsed, memorized things.
-You've thought you need to get across to the interviewer.
+You’re sitting across your date and the first thing out of your mouth is this rehearsed, memorized things.
+You think you need to get across to the interviewer.
 Instead, just sit down and look at that person in front of you and talk from your heart.